yrechtman/hiring-site/content/jd.md

 **Eat glass.** You will also do unglamorous work.
 Logistics, coordination, follow-through, box checking, things that are essential to making it run.
 This is the tax on everything else and it is non-negotiable.

-If I generally skew more systems/SRE I need someone who skews more slop cannon/product eng [ref](https://x.com/yrechtman/status/2039012253341495462?s=20)
+If I generally skew more systems/SRE I need someone who skews more slop cannon/product eng. ([i'll explain](https://x.com/yrechtman/status/2039012253341495462?s=20))

 ## What the job is not